ChileBob/StratumPool/README.md

 ## Things it DOES do :-

-- allows *many* miners to connect and mine to their own payment address
+- allows *many* miners to connect
-- pays all rewards within the coinbase transaction
+- pays rewards in the coinbase transaction
-- this is strictly for SOLO-MINING, or 'POOLED-SOLO-MINING'
+- this is strictly for SOLO-MINING

-## Things it DOESNT do :-

-- does not hold miners rewards, payouts occur immediatly a block is mined.
-- no ongoing support

 # Usage :-

-ystratum --port 3333 --password notsecret
+stratumpool --port 3333 --password notsecret

 * `--port (port number for miner connections)`
 * `--password (optional password miners need to connect)`